Trustworthy alternative

 Can I store both medical and non-medical documents in KeptWell?

 No, by design.
-KeptWell is a medical document hub — we accept clinical documents, lab reports, imaging, discharge summaries, medication records, audio recordings of doctor visits, and similar care-relevant material.
-We deliberately don't store passports, deeds, financial statements, or estate documents because the structural choices we've made — AI extraction tuned for medical content, HIPAA posture, BAA-covered processing, lab-value tracking — are right for medical records and would be wrong for general household information.
+KeptWell is a medical document hub: we accept clinical documents, lab reports, imaging, discharge summaries, medication records, audio recordings of doctor visits, and similar care-relevant material.
+We deliberately don't store passports, deeds, financial statements, or estate documents because the structural choices we've made (AI extraction tuned for medical content, lab-value tracking, care circles, and citation-backed chat) are right for medical records and would be wrong for general household information.

 Does KeptWell handle advance directives, POA, or estate planning?